 Albert Goodwill Spalding (September 2, 1849 – September 9, 1915) was an American pitcher, manager, and executive in the early years of professional baseball, and the co-founder of A.G.
 Spalding sporting goods company.
-He was born and raised in Byron, Illinois.
+He was born and raised in Byron, Illinois yet graduated from Rockford Central High School in Rockford, Illinois.
 He played major league baseball between 1871 and 1878.
 Spalding set a trend when he started wearing a baseball glove.
 After his retirement as a player, Spalding remained active with the Chicago White Stockings as president and part-owner.
-In the 1880s, he took players on the first world tour of baseball.